-Grab this Free Procreate brush perfect for practicing brush lettering and creating digital art on the iPad.
+Grabe this Free Procreate calligraphy brush that’s perfect for practicing brush lettering and creating digital art on an iPad.

 If you use the Procreate app, you probably have a few favorite brushes that you use over and over again right?
 I know I do!